-When it comes to the our options when we need to borrow money, we tend to think that a credit card loan is more expensive than a personal loan.
+This little known credit card trick can clear your expensive debt.
+We tend to think that a credit card from is more expensive than a personal loan.
 Strangely, though, the cheapest credits cards usually undercut the cheapest loans.
 So, it might be a good idea to consider using a credit card to borrow the money you need.

 How to Borrow With a Credit Card: Best Options